hardenedlinux/Debian-GNU-Linux-Profiles/docs/crypto/pidgin-xmpp-otr-debian.md

 Apt package manager automatically resolves dependencies and installs other required packages。

 #### Building a helper plugin: pidgin-xmpp-receipts
-There is a problem in OTR: network instability may make the source held by one side inconsistent with the mapped image held by the other side, in which case a message sent will be unable to decrypt correctly, but OTR protocol usually cannot automatically recovery synchronization, and requires manually re-handshaking (usually represented as "refresh conversation" on user interfaces).
+There is a problem in OTR: network instability may make the preimage held by one side inconsistent with the mapped image held by the other side, in which case a message sent will be unable to decrypt correctly, but OTR protocol usually cannot automatically recovery synchronization, and requires manually re-handshaking (usually represented as "refresh conversation" on user interfaces).

 An extension of XMPP -- receipt functionality is helpful to detect the synchronization loss problem of OTR: This extension could deliver a "receipt" defined within the protocol to the sender of a message to notice that the message is received successfully, while cooperated with OTR, "successful receiving" will contain "successful decryption" -- only a successfully decrypted message generates its receipt.
 According to this, sender could detect synchronization losses, and perform re-handshaking in time.